OhMyGuus/BetterCrewLink/README.md

 <!-- DONATE -->
 ## Donate

-If you like the BetterCrewLink project and want to help it to stay alive and with new features, bug fixes, support for other platforms, pay for servers, donate money for the project, of course if you want and can, this is an optional choice, if if you want to continue using BetterCrewLink without paying without problems, it is completely optional, we currently support PayPal and Ko-fi, choose the best donate option for you and click on the image below:
+If you like the BetterCrewLink and want to help it to stay alive and with new features, bug fixes, support for other platforms, pay for servers, donate money for the project, of course if you want and can, this is an optional choice, we currently support PayPal and Ko-fi, choose the best donate option for you and click on the image below:

 [![Support BetterCrewLink (PayPal)][paypal-shield]][paypal-url] [![Support BetterCrewLink (Ko-fi)][kofi-shield]][kofi-url]